TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/models/milesightug6x/_index.md

 {{< figure src="ug6x.png" alt="Milesight IoT UG6x" class="plain float" >}}

-The **Milesight UG6X** is a series of 2 robust 8-channel LoRaWAN gateways for industrial IoT applications.
+The **Milesight UG6X** is a series of 2 robust 8-channel LoRaWAN® gateways for industrial IoT applications.
 This page contains information about connecting the Milesight IoT UG6x LoRaWAN gateway to {{% tts %}}.

 <!--more-->